-Our business, financial condition, results of operations, cash flows and stock price have been and will continue to be materially adversely affected by the COVID-19 pandemic.
+Our business, financial condition, results of operations, cash flows and stock price have been negatively impacted and may in the future be materially adversely affected by the COVID-19 pandemic.

-Our business, financial condition, results of operations, cash flows and stock price has been and will continue to be materially adversely affected by the decline in market conditions primarily related to COVID-19 which has spread from China to many other countries including the United States.
+Our business, financial condition, results of operations, cash flows and stock price has been negatively impacted and may in the future be materially adversely affected by the decline in market conditions primarily related to COVID-19 which has spread from China to many other countries including the United States.
 In March 2020, the WHO characterized COVID-19 as a pandemic, and the President of the United States declared the COVID-19 pandemic a national emergency.
 The pandemic has resulted in governments around the world implementing increasingly stringent measures to help control the spread of the virus, including quarantines, "shelter in place" and "stay at home" orders, travel restrictions, business curtailments, school closures, and other measures.